stanleygeorge789/Customer-Churn-Analysis/README.md

 A machine learning project built to predict customer churn telecom, SaaS, subscription-driven businesses.

-This project is not built to maximize cosmetic metrics.
-It is optimized for constrained recall, campaign economics, and deployable system design.
+Project is not built to maximize cosmetic metrics.
+It is optimized for constrained recall, campaign economics, & deployable system design.

 ---